agormp/phylotreelib/README.md

 One example of using a tree object method is:

 ```
-genetic_distance = tree.nodedist("Man", "Chimpanzee")
+childnodes = tree.children(7)
 ```

-which finds the sum of branch lengths on the path connecting the two leaves "Man" and "Chimpanzee".
+which returns a set containing the node-IDs for the immediate descendants of node 7 (the nodes directly connected to node 7).

 A full list of classes and methods in treelib is at the end of this README